arthurmaul/Sentinel/README.md

 This data should be defined first, and then the corresponding functionality should be created to manipulate that data.

 # Documentation
-See the getting started [here](docs/gettingStarted.md) for further direction.
+See the getting started guide [here](docs/startup.md) for further direction.